MSC EVs in Dystrophic Epidermolysis Bullosa

 - Target Recruitment

-- 10
+- 8

 - Females of childbearing potential must have a negative urine or serum pregnancy test at screening and agree to continue use of an acceptable form of birth control throughout the duration of the study.
 Acceptable forms of birth control include oral, implant, injectable, and transdermal contraceptives; an intrauterine device; or other forms considered acceptable by the investigator.
+A female subject is eligible to participate if she is not pregnant, is not a woman or childbearing potential (WOCBP), or is a WOCBP who agrees to follow the contraceptive guidance above.

 Note: Reference to Appendix 3 can be located in the protocol

-- The subject has clinical evidence of systemic infection.
+- Clinical evidence of systemic infection.

-- The subject has a history or bone marrow transplantation.
+- History of bone marrow transplantation.

 - The subject has clinical evidence of an active infection at the wound site.

-- The subject has a history of coagulopathy.
+- History of coagulopathy.

-- The subject has a history of poor compliance or unreliability.
+- History of poor compliance or unreliability.

 - Females who are pregnant, nursing, or planning a pregnancy during their participation in the study.